 21st Century Bank is one of a select group of SBA Preferred Lenders, consistently ranking in the top 10 for Minnesota Lenders.

 Benefits of working with an SBA Preferred Lender:

 - In-house approval for quick turnaround

-- Dedication to serving the small to mid-size business community
+- Dedication to serving the small to the mid-size business community

-- The expertise and wide range of tools to serve all of your financial needs
+- The expertise and wide range of tools that benefit all of your financial needs

-In 2017, the U.S. Small Business Administration (SBA) awarded 21st Century Bank a Minnesota Lenders Award for our personalized approach to helping local businesses succeed, noting our commitment, hard work, sound business knowledge and advice along with tailored services to help companies to reach their goals.
+We are proud recipients of 2017, U.S. Small Business Administration (SBA) Minnesota Lenders Award for our personalized approach to helping local businesses succeed, noted for our commitment, hard work, sound business knowledge, and advice.
+Along with tailored services to help companies to reach their goals.

 We rank among the top five lenders in the state!

 In FY2019, we are number one in SBA 504 loans for the second year, ranked number one is total SBA project dollars, and number three in overall combined SBA 7(a) and SBA 504 loans.

 Learn first-hand how Bev Source and E & M Manufacturing worked in partnership with 21st Century Bank to position their small business for long-term success.
 For more information on how an SBA loan program can benefit your small business, contact a lender in your area.